 VPN – stands for Virtual Private Network.

-If you remember the times when PC’s were hardly connected to the Internet, you probably remember the struggle to start a LAN based game.
+If you remember the times when PCs were hardly connected to the Internet, you probably remember the struggle to start a LAN-based game.
 And you knew that no one outside of your home or the computer club, where the game stood the place, will be able to connect.

 LAN stands for Local Area Network.
 Meaning exactly what you can expect.
 It is local.
-And years, before the Internet became more of necessity instead of luxury the only way for someone to put malware on your computer, was to have physical access to it.
+And years, before the Internet became more of a necessity instead of a luxury the only way for someone to put malware on your computer, was to have physical access to it.
 Or to one of the computers in the local network.

 Once everyone had access to the Internet your computer is not so much of a secure place.
 That’s why the VPN is in rising popularity.
-You can have the benefits of a local network, but still being able to go to every website.
+You can have the benefits of a local network, but still be able to go to every website.

-What I am saying is not if you have a VPN, you will be untouchable, and no one ever will be able to find you or to breach on your computer.
+What I am saying is not if you have a VPN, you will be untouchable, and no one ever will be able to find you or breach your computer.
 Still, by using a VPN, you are taking a step in the direction of more secure use of the Internet.

 3. IPv6